 - 2. Maximum number of simultaneously running jobs. - This limit defaults to 7 simultaneously running jobs.
 However, this default value can be overridden by setting the general application setting NumSimulJobsAllowed to a different value.
-The engine also provides a dynamic limit for this resource, which takes the number of available cores on the system minus 1, reserved for the masking engine.
-This dynamic limit can be used by setting NumSimulJobsAllowed to 0. - If the submitted job causes all of the currently running jobs to exceed either of those limits, the job will be queued and run at a later time when enough of the other jobs stop running to free up resources.
-To view the the position of the job in the queue, navigate to the Monitor Screen.168
+Users will need to modify this setting via the Masking API or the User Interface (Application Settings). - If the submitted job causes all of the currently running jobs to exceed either of those limits, the job will be queued and run at a later time when enough of the other jobs stop running to free up resources.
+To view the the position of the job in the queue, navigate to the Monitor Screen.172